 Sunday, September 14th, 1:00pm to 3pm

-Arnold was still on the Patriots’ side of the Revolution, he and his troops camped in Danvers?
+Did you know that when Arnold was still on the Patriots’ side of the Revolution, he and his troops camped in Danvers?

 In September 1775, early in the American Revolutionary War, Colonel Benedict Arnold led a force of 1,100 Continental Army troops on an expedition from Cambridge in the Province of Massachusetts Bay to the gates of Quebec City.

-Details to be announced for this 1pm presentation and 2pm re-enactment about this American Hero turned infamous traitor.
+Details to be announced for this 1pm presentation and 2pm re-enactment about this American Hero, turned infamous traitor.

 We are proud to participate in Mass Cultural Council’s Card to Culture program.